 Getting older is full of changes for your cat, which can seem strange and confusing at first.
 Giving your cat the same level of love and affection, with a little added patience, will make the transition into their golden years much easier for them.
-With just a few adjustments and regular check-ups at the vets, your relationship with your cat should stay just as rewarding as it always has been
+With just a few adjustments and regular check-ups at the vets, your relationship with your cat should stay just as rewarding as it always has been.

-A cat will spend around 40% of their life as seniors, so it’s important to understanding their changing nutritional needs to ensure that they are as healthy and happy as possible.
+A cat will spend around 40% of their life as seniors, so it’s important to understand their changing nutritional needs to ensure that they are as healthy and happy as possible.
 Cats are usually classed as senior from about the age of seven, and from that point you may notice that they start to slow down a little.
 Taking life a bit easier and a slowing metabolism means that your older cat uses less energy on an everyday basis, so won’t need as many calories to keep them going.
 This change should be reflected in your cat’s diet, to make sure that they’re not overfed and maintain a healthy body weight.

 A dedicated senior cat food will give your pet everything they need as they get older.
 Its formula will contain easily-digestible protein that’s easier on their tummy, and gentle on their teeth.
-For more information, see our guide on how to feed a senior cat.

 If you notice that your cat seems off their food, it’s best to have them checked by the vet.
 A lack of appetite could be caused by an underlying health problem, or may be due to something as simple as their changing senior tastes.
 Your vet will be able to assess for anything more serious, and give you tips on how to tempt your senior cat into eating again!